atomjump/medimage-co-nz-content-only/developer-guide.md

 name the globally unique name for this add-on, which will be displayed within the Add-ons page, and will be the directory created within the medimage\addons folder.
 Use lower-case and do not include spaces.

-* 'installCommands' are the commands to run after the .zip file has been unpacked to carry out an installation.
+* __installCommands__ are the commands to run after the .zip file has been unpacked to carry out an installation.

-* 'all' are commands that are run on all platforms (Win32/Win64/Unix/Linux/Mac)
+* __all__ are commands that are run on all platforms (Win32/Win64/Unix/Linux/Mac)

-* 'win32/win64/unix/mac' are platform specific commands.
+* __win32/win64/unix/mac__ are platform specific commands.
 Unix is synonymous with Linux, here.